 3. Impromptu improv jam in a public place.
 Why not?
 Live a little.
 Your groove is guaranteed to put a smile on someone’s face, including your own.

 4. Go see a dance performance.
-Hopefully, you’ve got plenty of options in your community to choose from.
+Hopefully, you’ve got plenty of options in your community to choose from to go and watch some pianists play songs for the dancers that are dancing their shoes off for you.
 If not, try renting, downloading or streaming live performance footage.
 In a pinch, you can watch your kids, nieces, nephews or grandkids put on a show in the living room.
 And, of course, you’ll have the best seats in the house.

 5. Check out a dance book from your local library.
 That’s a Kindle with doors!
 Can’t make it before closing time?
 You can always download a dance book to your e-reader.